-Compartmentalization stems from the assumption that any system no matter how secure will eventually get breached, nothing is perfectly secure and time is always on the side of the attacker.
+Compartmentalization stems from the assumption that any system, no matter how secure will eventually get breached, nothing is perfectly secure and time is always on the side of the attacker.

-How to do Data Compartmentalization Online?
+How to do data compartmentalization?

-Compartmentalization of your personal data online can be done at basically two levels:
+It can be done at basically two levels:

-Compartmentalization of your digital identity means creating separate containers for different aspects of your digital life, here’s an example of how you can do just that:
+Compartmentalization of digital identity means creating separate containers for different aspects of your digital life, here’s an example of how you can do just that: